 Ever since his first release People are trying to sleep london-based artist Kelpe (pronounce: Kelp) has been the archetype of a sonic adventurer.
-Influenced by the bleeps & bass of classic Warp artists, the funk of Sly Stone, the minimalism of Steve Reich + Harmonia and the percussive space-scapes of Tortoise + Do Make Say Think, Kelpe has made some of the greatest cut ‘n paste/electronic tracks on European soil.
+Influenced by the bleeps & bass of classic Warp artists, the funk of Sly Stone, the minimalism of Steve Reich + Harmonia and the percussive space-scapes of Tortoise + Do Make Say Think, Kelpe has made some of the most interesting instrumental tracks on European soil.

 The 4-track EP is filled with glitchy beats and spherical melodies and Kelpe once again makes a powerful musical statement with this release.
 Title track ‘Chocolate Money’ sounds like a forgotten Turkish funk gem, with a saz twanging into the foreground over a backdrop of burbling moogs and heavy percussion.
 ‘Goldfishing’, with its metallic synths and staccato rhythms has enough itchy urgency to compel any listener into some impromptu body-popping.